Sharkbait10710/StudyApp/README.md

 # StudyApp
-Run npm install and then npm start to start the debugger.
+Run `npm install` and then `npm start`.
+The backend Node.js should load quickly, but the frontend React.js may take significantly longer.